Bike Accident Attorney in Honolulu, Hawaii

 What if I’m Riding a Biki Bicycle?

-We know that rideshare companies like Uber and Lyft have special insurance in case of accidents.
+Rideshare companies like Uber and Lyft have special insurance in case of accidents.
 This is not the case with Biki.

 The company’s insurance only covers damages to their bikes and/or injuries caused by bicycle malfunctions.
 Because PIP and most auto insurance policies cover bike riders, Biki doesn’t need to offer its own options.